heavyai/heavyai/docs/source/contributing.rst

 version to be released, or a sufficiently serious bug/issue is fixed, we will release a new version. heavyai is distributed via `PyPI`_ and `conda-forge`_.

-Prior to submitting to PyPI and/or conda-forge, create a new `release tag`_ on GitHub (with notes), then run ``git pull`` to bring this tag to your local heavyai repository folder.

 ****
 PyPI
 ****

-To publish to PyPI, we use the `twine`_ package via the CLI. twine only allows for submitting to PyPI by registered users (currently, internal Heavy.AI employees):
+To publish to PyPI, we use `flit`_ in the CI.
+Upon a new tag push, the package is built and published on PyPI.
+Be sure to have a matching version in `pyproject.toml` and tag.

+Authorized users can also publish a new version locally:

 .. code-block:: shell

-   conda install twine
+   conda install flit
-   python setup.py sdist
-   twine upload dist/*

-Publishing a package to PyPI is near instantaneous after runnning ``twine upload dist/*``.
-Before running ``twine upload``, be sure the ``dist`` directory only has the current version of the package you are intending to upload.
+   flit build
+   flit publish

 ***********
 conda-forge